Giuseppe Anedda

 That performance led to a greater and longer term opportunity, when Maestro Renato Fasano wanted to include it in the repertoire of the Collegium Musicum Italicum.
-It was recorded in London for His Master's Voice and won the award organized by the Academy Vivaldiana Brussels for the interpretation of the soloist.
+It was recorded in London for the His Master's Voice and won the award organized by the Academy Vivaldiana Brussels for the interpretation of the soloist.
 Anedda went on to direct the Collegium Italicum, one of the best chamber orchestras in the world, for more than over 16 years (1952-1968).